 Loading...

-Validate forward and reverse DNS resolution using nslookup and dig without relying on a browser or GUI tooling.
-Confirm A and PTR record behavior and understand how to interpret “non-authoritative” responses during routine troubleshooting.
+Validate forward and reverse DNS resolution using nslookup and dig from the terminal.
+Capture clean evidence for A and PTR behavior and interpret common “non-authoritative” output during routine troubleshooting.

 networking dns troubleshooting